DataDog/documentation/content/en/integrations/guide/storage-monitoring-setup.md

  {{< img src="integrations/guide/storage_monitoring/identify_resources.png" alt="Identify S3 resources to start generating inventory" responsive="true" style="width:90%;" >}}

 6. Fill in the required parameters:
-   - **DestinationBucketName**: The bucket for storing inventory files.
+   - **DestinationBucketName**: The bucket for storing inventory files. **Note**: You must only use one destination bucket for all inventory files generated in an AWS account.
-   - **SourceBucketName**: The bucket you want to monitor and start generating inventory files for.
+   - **SourceBucketName**: The bucket you want to monitor and start generating inventory files for
    - **DestinationBucketPrefix**: Specific path within the destination bucket.
-Ensure this path doesn't include trailing slashes (`/`).
+Ensure this path doesn't include trailing slashes (`/`)

    Optional parameters:
    - **SourceBucketPrefix**: (Optional) Limit monitoring to a specific path in the source bucket